Rosuvastatin

 • Find out how to take it safely and possible side effects.

-Rosuvastatin is a medicine that reduces the amount of cholesterol made by your body by blocking the action of a certain enzyme which is needed to make cholesterol.
+Rosuvastatin is a medicine that reduces the amount of cholesterol made by your body by blocking the action of a certain enzyme that's needed to make cholesterol.
 It belongs to a group of medicines known as statins.

 If you have high cholesterol